Inductors

 Joseph Henry is the father of inductance.
 Although Joseph Henry's work on self-inductance may not hold the same place in common knowledge as Sir Isaac Newton's Laws, Henry had an enormous impact on history during the 19th century.
 The American scientist discovered self-inductance when performing experiments with electromagnets, and although much credit for this work is given to the Englishman Michael Faraday, who published his work first, many suggest that Henry discovered these concepts first.
 Because of Henry's importance in this field, the units of inductance take his name: henry (H).

 Henry also greatly impacted scientific advancement within America as he was the first Smithsonian Secretary.
+His dedication to the dissemination of knowledge helped establish a foundation for American research that persists today.

 The discovery of inductors quickly led to the discovery of something super cool: transformers.
 The simplest version of a transformer is just two inductors next to each other not touching because the magnetic field of each inductor affects the other.
 This discovery kicked off years of experimentation.
 Eventually, William Stanley of George Westinghouse created the first commercially viable transformer in the 1880s.
 This launched George Westinghouse into the public consciousness and they quickly became a worldwide infrastructure powerhouse--even powering the World’s Columbian Exposition in Chicago in 1893.